poggs/activerecord-import-queue/README.md

 activerecord-import-queue
 =========================

-A simple queue to import ActiveRecords objects en-masse using activerecord-import
+A simple queue to import ActiveRecords objects en-masse using activerecord-import.